Efficient evaluation of risk allocations

 \subsection{Ordinary generating functions}

-Ordinary generating functions are a useful mathematical tool since they capture every value of a sequence into one formula.
+Ordinary generating functions are a useful mathematical tool since they capture every sequence value into one formula.
 See Chapter 7 of \cite{graham1994concrete} or the monograph \cite{wilf2006generatingfunctionology} for details on generating functions, and Chapter 3 of \cite{sedgewick2013introduction} for efficient algorithms to extract the values of the sequence.
-Following Section 3.1 of \cite{sedgewick2013introduction}, we provide the following definition of ordinary generating functions. \begin{definition}[Ordinary generating function] For a sequence $\{a_k\}_{k \in \mathbb{N}}$, the function
+Following Section 3.1 of \cite{sedgewick2013introduction}, we define ordinary generating functions. \begin{definition}[Ordinary generating function] For a sequence $\{a_k\}_{k \in \mathbb{N}}$, the function

 is its ordinary generating function (OGF).
 We use the notation $[z^k]A(z)$ to refer to the coefficient $a_k$, $k \in \mathbb{N}$. \end{definition}